AndersGMadsen/02476-awesome-1/README.md

 ## Overall Goal

-Contributing to a pipeline for Chr.
+The aim of the project is to use MLOps methods learned in the course to contribute to a pipeline for Chr.
 Hansen that includes inference of images (counting tumors) from lab equipment using computer vision

 ## The Framework (update)